 Christian communities can easily become divided by individuals who challenge

-tradition by following their own feelings about their self-interests and all
+tradition by following their own feelings about their self-interests

-the while telling themselves that they are acting from love.
+while telling themselves that they are acting from love.

 Saint Paul had to contend with

 these factions and divisions as a constant problem of Christian life; in fact,

 he had to direct much of his writing to resolving community disputes based upon

 conflicting self-interests.
 Moreover, as time passed, as converts aged, and as

 their close-knit communities loosened in later generations, full-blown heresies,